 Urban renewal in Cleveland functioned as a tool to improve neighborhoods, thus invigorating the city.
-In tandem with the goal of improving neighborhoods to ensure they functioned better within the city, industrial renewal projects were also a focus for officials in Cleveland.
-Among the most prominent urban renewal projects in Cleveland that focused on revitalizing a space for industrial growth was Gladstone (Area O), which was often called the worst slum in Cleveland.
+In tandem with the goal of strengthening neighborhoods, industrial renewal projects were also a focus for Cleveland officials.
+Among the most prominent urban renewal projects in Cleveland that focused on revitalizing a space for industrial growth was Gladstone (Area O), which was often called "the worst slum" in Cleveland.

 Influenced by early projects in Pittsburgh that were funded through local public-private cooperation, Gladstone was originally intended to be done entirely through private investment with participation with local business and industry.
 In accordance with the General Plan for Cleveland of 1949, the area was to be redeveloped for full industrial use, particularly for food distribution.
 Among the biggest food distributors in Gladstone was the Northern Ohio Food Terminal, which accounted for nearly $200 million annually in the late 1950s and early 1960s.
 The project was intended to provide space for industrial relocation to keep industries from moving outside of Cleveland by making land available and cheap in the central core of the city.

 Gladstone covered about 97.4 acres and had an irregular border that was situated between Woodland Avenue to the north and the Nickel Plate and New York Central railroad tracks to the south.
 Its borders on the west and east extended from East 37th Street to East 55th Street.
 The area was approved as an urban renewal project in April of 1957.
 At the onset of the project, around 20 percent of the land served residential uses, while the other 80 percent was occupied for industrial purposes.
 The two largest industries in the area were food packing and distribution, and scrap metal businesses were scattered along the edges of the project.